 - Q Mixers Club Soda.
 Designed specifically for use in cocktails, Q Mixers is more carbonated than its competitors and has a dash of Himalayan salt for added flavor.

 - Canada Dry.
 A grocery store staple, Canada Dry offers a serviceable club soda for a great price.

 - Schweppes.
 Another popular brand, Schweppes club soda is affordable and has a good taste.

 - Seagrams.
 With a strong carbonation and salty aftertaste, Seagram's club soda is a great choice if you like a little saltiness.

 Water, Water, Everywhere

 Club soda is a classic drink mixer.
 From traditional drinks to fancy aphrodisiac drinks, they can do anything.
-Club soda and seltzer water can usually be substituted for one another, but make sure not to add a flavored seltzer unless that's what you intend.
-They each pair better with different types of alcohol, so test them out and see what works best or check out some of the best bartending books for more inspiration.
+Club soda can usually be substituted for one another, but make sure not to add a flavored seltzer unless that's what you intend.
+Different flavors pair better with different types of alcohol, so test them out and see what works best or check out some of the best bartending books for more inspiration.